steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 ![Creating a Modulation Matrix Resonance Group](../images/Creating-a-Mod-Matrix-Resonance-Group.png)

-4. Go inside the new Resonance group, rename the knob template to "Resonance_1" and set its template parameters as follows.
+4. In the new Resonance group, rename the knob template to "Resonance_1" and set its template parameters as follows:

 #### Properties